gamkedo-la/HiddenPassages2RnD/Assets/Scenes/EyeForcz/Models/watch-1/ReadMeForCoder.txt

--Illusion-1 (ring at the front) turns counterclockwise around the watchface -Illusion-2 (ring at the back) turns clockwise around the watchface -Illusion-3 spins in Z axis ccw/cc (up to you) -everything else is static (except watchhands ofc)
+-Illusion-1 (ring at the front) turns CW around the watchface -Illusion-2 (ring at the back) turns CCW around the watchface -Illusion-3 - DELETE PLS
+-chuchu-illu-1 turns CW looking from top -chuchu-illu-2 turns CW looking from top (a bit faster) -chuchu-train drives CCW looking from top
+-everything else is static (except watchhands ofc)